-- Empower the patient to make change and give responsibility to the patient, rather than being a passive recipient of healthcare.
+- Empower the patient to make change and give responsibility to the patient to be active, rather than being a passive recipient of healthcare.
 Empowerment is a process that involves collaborative interaction, education, counseling, coaching, as well as self-education.

 - Support self-efficacy.
-Self-efficacy is the patient’s belief that change is possible and that he or she has the ability to make change.
-The clinician focuses on eliciting and supporting optimism by recognizing past successes, highlighting skills and strengths.
+Self-efficacy is the patient’s belief that change is possible and that they have the ability to make change.
+The clinician focuses on eliciting and supporting optimism by recognizing past successes and highlighting skills and strengths.

 Open questions invite the patient to elaborate and cannot be answered with a yes or no: